nfmoore/azureml-mlops-example-scenarios/.github/docs/batch-endpoint.md

 | evaluate bag_unpack(data)
 ```

-To view feature-level data drift metrics the following query can be executed in Log Analytics:
+To view feature level data drift metrics the following query can be executed in Log Analytics:

 ```kql
 traces